AlexMG99/Cutscene-Manager/docs/index.md

 [Spiderman 3 Interactive Cutscene](https://www.youtube.com/watch?v=5Js72d-LpEI)

 ### Live-action
 Live-action cutscenes involves real actors on a set or in front of a chroma screen.
+Some game examples are Command and Conquer, Resident Evil 2, Night Trap...

+## Mixed media
+The game uses both pre-rendered and real time cutscenes depending on what the developers feel it's appropiate.
+For example, Final Fantasy VII.

+It can also referred to the union of two cinematic types at the same time.
+For example, during the 90s manay games use live-action cinematics for the actors which were superimposed upon pre-rendered backgrounds.
+Example: Killing Time.

 ## Cutscene in Engines
 I focus mainly in two Engines, Unreal and Unity.
 In both, you have a time bar, where you can add elements and change it's characateristics and attributes through time.
 There are key-frames, which are points where you can change the properties of the object.
 The engine will make an interpolation with the two positions and will generate a smooth transition.
 The properties that can be changed are rotation, scale, position, state, etc.